seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 (image)

 The other small Phillips head is hidden behind the sliding lenses.
-If there isn't enough friction in the system to keep the lenses in place, you might have to hold them apart with your free hand.\*
+If there isn't enough friction in the system to keep the lenses in place, you might have to hold them apart with your free hand.[^2]

 Once all the screws are out, it's time to separate the outer housing from the front of the headset.